edge-cloud/www.edge-cloud.net/_posts/2015-08-04-sddc-sddc-architecture-basic-design-elements.md

 With the SDDC network container, we want to enforce access to services through the front door, via the Load Balancer.
 In OO this is equivalent to accessing an object via methods.

-With the network container we want to prevent access through the &#8220;backdoor&#8221; or direct node access for end-users.
+With the network container we want to prevent access through the "backdoor" or direct node access for end-users.
 In OO this is equivalent to accessing attributes directly, which would violate the OO concept.

 As a result network container provide us with a few benefits:

-  * **Security:** Granular yet simple control who can access what kind of service through the &#8220;front door&#8221; (load balancer).
+  * **Security:** Granular yet simple control who can access what kind of service through the "front door" (load balancer).
   * **Modularity:** Replace or upgrade an application without breaking the entire SDDC as dependencies are established via well-know interfaces.
   * **Simplicity:** Reduce the number of required IP addresses on the business network, keeping the integration effort low and enabling deployment on the Internet.